cryptoecc/bitcoin/doc/Build_private_network.md

 ## 2. BIT-ECC Parameters

-The BIT-ECC can be configured to build Mainnet, Testnet, and Regest networks.
+The BIT-ECC can be configured to build Mainnet, Testnet, and Regtest networks.
 You can set up a private network using the CMainParams, CTestNetParams, CRegTestParams classes defined in "chainparams.cpp".
-We will test the private network using the mainnet option in this example.
+We will test the private network using the Mainnet option in this example.

-The `chainparams.cpp` source code is as follws:
+The `chainparams.cpp` source code is as follows:

 ```
 class CMainParams : public CChainParams {